Crispy Air Fryer Onion Rings

 4.8 from 8 votes

-Whenever I’m planning party snacks or a game day menu, these air fryer onion rings are bound to make an appearance.
-Not only are they gluten-free (a given in this house) but they’re also healthier than their deep-fried cousins, and just as tasty!
+Whenever I’m planning party snacks or a game day menu, these air fryer onion rings usually make an appearance.
+They’re gluten-free (a given in this house) and made in the air fryer, which means they cook up crisp without the need for deep frying.

 What You’ll Need

-Here’s everything you’ll need for the layers of coating that make these homemade onion rings the crispiest ever:
+Here’s everything you’ll need for the layers of coating that make these homemade onion rings the crispiest ever.
+Scroll down to the recipe card for the full amounts and step-by-step instructions.

 • Onions: You’ll need 1-2 large onions.
 I recommend Vidalia or Maui, or another sweet onion when making onion rings.

-• Milk & Greek Yogurt: I soak my onions in a mixture of whole milk and Plain Greek yogurt before starting.
-You can also use buttermilk if you prefer – this is to help the flour and breadcrumb coating stick.
+• Milk & Greek Yogurt: I soak my onions in a mixture of whole milk and Plain Greek yogurt before starting to help the flour and breadcrumb coating stick.
+You can also use buttermilk if you prefer or if you have it on hand – I just use the combo of milk and yogurt because I always have those ingredients in my fridge and don’t always have buttermilk.

 • Eggs: For the egg wash layer.